 Montara’s colonial style cellar door, constructed in 1977, incorporates a great deal of district history in its structure.
 The walls are built of 90-year old mud bricks from a building at Great Western, the windows were part of the Ararat hospital, the cedar doors were salvaged from Commercial Bank of Australia in Ararat and the tasting bench is made from old champagne riddling racks.
 The roof slates, once part of the Mount William woolshed, date back 140 years and were originally brought to Australia from Wales.

-Group bookings or enquiries please contact: email@example.com.
+For group bookings or enquiries please email: email@example.com

 For info on hiring Montara for a private event, visit our Private Functions page.